Gitchegumi/summary-transcriber/README.md

 You can install Whisper using pip:

-> [!NOTE] Make sure your venv is active before running this step
+> [NOTE] Make sure your venv is active before running this step

 ```bash
 pip install git+https://github.com/openai/whisper.git
 ```

 For better performance, especially with larger models, a CUDA-capable NVIDIA GPU is recommended.
-Ensure you have the correct version of PyTorch installed for your system by following the instructions on the [PyTorch website](https://pytorch.org/).
+Ensure you have the correct version of PyTorch installed for your system by following the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/).

 ### 5. Run the Script